julzaza/wildwitchherbs/_posts/2025-07-01-witchs-herbal-starter-kit.md

 ---

-## 2. **Wormwood** (*Artemisia absinthium*)
+## 2. **Wormwood** (*Artemisia absinthium*) — Banishing & Spirit Work
 **Banishing.
 Bitter.
 Bold.**

-Cleansing, yes — but not gentle.
-Wormwood was used in spells of expulsion and protection.
-In Balkan funerals, it was burned to keep spirits from returning.
-In Western grimoires, it’s listed in hexes and spirit evictions.
+Wormwood is for endings.
+Burned at Balkan funerals to keep spirits from returning.
+Used in Western grimoires to expel entities and sever ties.

 > Think of wormwood as the herb of goodbye.
 Sharp, final, and unrepentant.

 ---

-##  3. **Artemisia annua** (*Sweet Wormwood*)
+## 3. **Artemisia annua** (*Sweet Wormwood*) — Purification & Disease Magic
 **The purifier.
 Ghost chaser.
 Fever breaker.**

-Less known in Western witchcraft, but powerful.
-In Traditional Chinese Medicine, *Artemisia annua* (Qing Hao) has been used for over 2,000 years — especially for fevers and “heat demons.”
-Today, it’s one of the few plants that helped break the grip of malaria.

-In modern folk use, it’s gaining traction as a **ritual cleansing herb**, burned to clear stagnant or sick rooms.
-Some call it “the new sage,” though it has a darker, wilder smell.
+Used in Chinese medicine for over 2,000 years.
+In modern folk witchcraft, it’s burned to cleanse sick rooms, chase off spirits, and break stagnant energies.

 > If you work with disease, death, or spirits, Artemisia annua belongs on your altar.

 ---

-## 4. **Nettle** (*Urtica dioica*)
+## 4. **Nettle** (*Urtica dioica*) — Boundaries, Blood, and Protection
 **The stinger.
 The strengthener.
 The blood builder.**

-Used for pain, purification, and protection.
-Nettle builds iron, wakes up tired blood, and stings the lazy.
-In Scottish charms, nettle baths were given to children to drive out “the fae.”
-In Eastern Europe, it was boiled on Beltane to protect from spirits.
+Nettle wakes you up.
+Stings, bleeds, protects.
+Boiled in Beltane rituals.
+Used in Scottish charms to drive away fae or madness.

 > Nettle teaches boundaries.
 She doesn’t ask — she tells.

 ---

-##  5. **Yarrow** (*Achillea millefolium*)
+## 5. **Yarrow** (*Achillea millefolium*) — Wounds, Divination, and Love
 **Healer of wounds.
 Keeper of thresholds.
 Love-dreamer.**

-A warrior’s herb and a seer’s herb.
-Achilles used it on the battlefield.
-Witches used it in divination and love magic.
-Still hung today in rural homes to ward off lightning and gossip.
+Achilles used it in battle.
+Witches used it to dream and divine.
+Still hung above doorways today to protect against gossip and lightning.

 > Carry yarrow if you want truth.
 Burn it if you want vision.
 Drink it if you want dreams.

 ---

-## 6. **Rue** (*Ruta graveolens*)
+## 6. **Rue** (*Ruta graveolens*) — Curse-Breaking & Protection
 **Witch’s protection.
 The bitter grace.
 The curse-breaker.**

-Worn on the body.
-Tied in red thread.
-Rue has protected Balkan, Italian, and Greek homes for centuries.
-Also used to drive away madness, obsession, and curses.
+Carried in Balkan, Greek, and Italian households.
+Hung by the door.
+Worn in red thread.
+Breaks obsession and psychic attacks.

 > Rue doesn’t ask what your problem is.
 She cuts it off at the root.

 ---

-##  7. **Vervain** (*Verbena officinalis*)
+## 7. **Vervain** (*Verbena officinalis*) — Sacred Magic & Spell Activation
 **The crossroad herb.
 The sacred blood herb.
 The spell activator.**

 Collected under moonlight without iron.
-Used in rituals by Druids, witches, and Christian mystics alike.
-Said to stop bleeding, open the third eye, and summon helpful spirits.
+Used by Druids and witches to stop bleeding, open sight, and call spirits.

 > Vervain walks the line between sacred and profane.

 ---

-##  8. **Dandelion** (*Taraxacum officinale*)
+## 8. **Dandelion** (*Taraxacum officinale*) — Ancestor Work & Spirit Communication
 **The sun weed.
 The ancestor flower.
 The soul guide.**

-Every part is medicine.
-Dandelion roots detox.
-The yellow heads feed bees and dreams.
-The seeds — well, you already know: blow and wish.
-But it’s not a child’s game.
-It’s divination.
+Roots for detox, flowers for grief, seeds for divination.
+The most underestimated plant in the garden — and one of the most powerful.

 > The weed you step on today might be the ghost who answers your call tomorrow.

 ---

-##  9. **Belladonna** (*Atropa belladonna*)
+## 9. **Belladonna** (*Atropa belladonna*) — Poison, Flight, and Shadow Work
 **Poison.
 Vision.
 Seduction.
 Death.**

-Not for consumption.
-Used with extreme care.
-Belladonna was an ingredient in witch’s flying ointments, where it was absorbed through the skin to bring visions or spirit travel.
+Highly toxic.
+Once used in flying ointments, absorbed through the skin for out-of-body journeys and necromantic visions.

 > She’s the dark mirror in the herb world.
 You don’t work with Belladonna unless she chooses you.

 ---

-## 10. **Thyme** (*Thymus vulgaris*)
+## 10. **Thyme** (*Thymus vulgaris*) — Grief, Memory, and Spirit Cleansing
 **The smoke of courage.
 The herb of the dead.
 The warmth of memory.**

-Thyme was burned in Roman temples and buried with the dead in ancient Egypt.
-In Slavic homes, it was brewed in tea to cleanse the spirit or boiled and poured into floor washes to expel darkness.
+Burned in temples, steeped in mourning tea, poured into floor washes.
+In Balkan homes, thyme was a funeral herb and a rebirthing one.

 > Thyme clears grief.
 And when you’ve lost your way — it brings you back.